criscara-dev/dendron-template/vault/salesforce-platform.platform-app-builder.md

 What is a Lightning Page?
 </summary>

-A Lightning page is a custom layout that lets you design pages for use in the Salesforce mobile app or Lightning Experience.
+A Lightning page is a ==custom layout== that lets you design pages for use in the Salesforce mobile app or Lightning Experience.
 A Lightning page is composed of regions that contain components.

 </details>